nicamedrano-cascadeo/happy-meal-vpn-vpc-automation/README.md

-# Learn Terraform count and for_each
+# VPN and VPC Automated Creation

-Learn what Terraform count and for_each are and when to use them.